The long, rambling version

 I’ve always been into all kinds of art.
 I didn’t just want to fool around with art — I wanted to be an artist.
 So I went to art school.
 That didn’t work out.
 So then I decided to become a philosophy major.
 That morphed into graduate school in linguistics.
 But I didn’t want to study language, I wanted to use language.
 So dropped out and went into the horse business (because that’s such a logical progression).

-I taught myself how to program back in the early days of computers.
+Going back further in time, back in the early days of computers, I taught myself how to program.
 I developed a bunch of websites for people, but ugh, I do not like maintaining them.
 So I don’t do that anymore.
-I still do social media volunteer work for a few organizations, though.
+Well, okay, I still do social media volunteer work for a few non-profit organizations.
 Gotta keep the halo polished somehow.

-When I was in my 20s my dad gave me his old Leica to replace my Brownie camera, and I learned how to process black & white photos in a friend’s darkroom.
-I was already fascinated with photography, and later when I got my Canon SLR I built my own darkroom for printing color slides.
+Going back even further, when I was in my 20s my dad gave me his old Leica to replace my Brownie camera.
+I learned how to process black & white photos in a friend’s darkroom, and later when I got my Canon SLR I built my own darkroom for printing color slides.
 I knew I could be a professional photographer given half a chance (or with a whole lot of effort), but I got diverted by financial realities.
-Check out some of my photos in Facebook albums and Instagram (you don’t need an account).
+Check out some of my photos at Ko-fi or Instagram (you don’t need an account).

 Music.
 I love music.
 I started out with classical music.
-I learned how to play the violin, taught myself guitar, and now mess with a tenor uke, kalimba (10 key thumb piano), and recordings I make of ambient sounds.
-Early on classical music gave way to Motown and blues, and then I discovered rock music and that’s all she wrote.
-I still love classical music — but there’s Jimmy Page.
+I learned how to play the violin, taught myself guitar, and now mess with a tenor uke, kalimba (10 key thumb piano), and recordings I make of ambient sounds, just for the fun of it.
+But it wasn’t only ever just classical music.
+First it was Motown and blues, and then I discovered what became classical rock music and that’s all she wrote.
+I still love classical classical music — but then there’s Jimmy Page.
 ‘Nuff said.
 Read more about my love for music on John Scalzi’s blog, Whatever.

 And oh yeah, I write

-I started writing about music and magic, because creativity is a kind of magic.
-I also blog about my homesteading/thrivalist lifestyle on the blog part of my website, with older stuff on my old blogger account).
+Nonfiction writing was lucrative but not so much fun.
+It felt like work.
+No matter how much blood, sweat, and tears goes into writing fiction, I craved that creativity.
+So in the spring of 2012 I started writing about music and magic, because to me creativity is a kind of magic.
+I also blog about my homesteading/thrivalist lifestyle here on my website, with older stuff on another Blogger account).
 Daily nattering happens most often on Facebook, Twitter, and Instagram.
 But while I enjoy blogging, what I’ve always wanted to do was write fiction.
 I’m writing (and have published) short stories; have written, illustrated, and self-published a couple chapbooks (not for sale); finished a couple novels — and am working on more.

 I do creative acts.
 It’s all magic.